Murder in a Small Town (TV series): Development

 Originated by Soapbox Productions and co-produced with Sepia Films in association with Future Shack Entertainment, the series was directed by Milan Cheylov and written by Ian Weir.
 Shooting locations included Molly's Reach, the Gibsons restaurant best known as a key setting in the Canadian comedy-drama series The Beachcombers.
 On January 16, 2025, Fox renewed the series for a second season.
+In May 2026, Fox renewed the series for a third season.

 Distribution

 In the United States, the series was picked up by Fox in late 2023, for the 2024–2025 television season.
 ITV Studios will distribute the series outside of the U.S. and Canada.

 Reception

 On the review aggregator website Rotten Tomatoes, Murder in a Small Town has an approval rating of 70% based on 10 critic reviews, with an average rating of 5.3/10.
 Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on 7 critics, indicating "mixed or average" reviews.